 Rounding off the presentations from EPIC’s side, Stephen Catterall talked about his research on the improvement of disease contact tracing using individual animal data.
 Noting that individual sheep IDs are needed for proper contact tracing, he showed how partial observation of the individual animal movement data introduces uncertainty about sheep movement histories.
 This happens when some sheep are not scanned when moved from one location to another, and it greatly impacts upon our ability to produce disease risk maps for Scotland.

-After a sandwich lunch, there was opportunity for our APHA colleagues to present some of their work.
+After lunch, there was opportunity for our APHA colleagues to present some of their work.
 Within APHA there are different Livestock Demographic Data Groups (LDDGs), each focused on a specific livestock species.
 Alessandro Foddai, epidemiologist in the cattle LDDG, started off by discussing different cattle population indicators gathered by APHA.
 These include indicators such as herd sizes, age at first calving, number of importing herds, number of animals imported (per importing herd), and on and off movements per herd.
 He pointed out knowledge of these indicators is important in answering many epidemiological questions.
 For example, if we want to demonstrate that the occurrence of a disease in the cattle population is lower than a specified level, we need to know how many cattle (and herds) there are in the population.

 Katerina Chaintarli, veterinary epidemiologist in the sheep and goat LDDG, then talked about the different sheep population indicators.
 Changes in these indicators—flock size, number of APHA field visits, fallen stock, movements, imports, etc.—might point to changes in the industry, and changes in the exposure risk for disease, amongst other things.